yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 | 4  | 2.43 | 0.88 |
 | 2  | 2.01 | 0.64 |

-As we can see, 8-dimensional space was probably the Goldilocks Zone there.
+As we can see, 8-dimensional space was probably the Goldilocks Zone here.
 The performance time was saved by nearly 70% compared to the original 64-dimensional data, but the accuracy didn't really drop much.
 4-dimensional and 2-dimensional seemed not worth the hassle, based on the performance results.

 ## Other thoughts

-While PCA is very handy in AI training and statistics, I do believe we also use this approach in our daily lives all the time.
+While PCA is very handy in AI training and statistics, I do believe we already use this approach in our daily lives all the time.
 Human brains are designed to ignore unimportant details.
 When looking at a very long news article, how many of us actually read every last word of it?
 English is not my first language, but I can still reduce long sentences to short ones without losing the gist.
 You can just start by dropping the clauses, and it doesn't take a grammar expert to reduce a sentence from:

 > A long sentence, in which the writer delays the core to the middle of the sentence or in which the core is broken up so readers have to remember how the sentence started, is more difficult to read.